+Table 2 gives explanations about the variables used in our study.
 This study measure peers communication using three indicators, direct persuasion, state norms, highlighting positive aspects of paying tax (Onu & Oats, 2018).
 We modified the questionnaire (Wang et al., 2012) for tax authority communication.
 Authority communication indicators use several types of communication used by tax authority institutions, namely online communication, written communication, and face to face communication.
 We combined and modified questions of previous research (Alghamdi & Rahim, 2016; Wang et al., 2012).
 For trust variables, researchers used three indicators, relevant goals, competence & benevolent, and supported.
 Our study combined and modified the questions from (McAllister, 1995) and (Gangl et al., 2015) concerning the trust.
-We use the perception of service orientation as an indicator of service climate (Gangl, et al., 2015).
-Voluntary co-operation uses questions modified from (Gangl et al., 2015).
-The questionnaire is in the Table 2.
+We use the perception of service orientation as an indicator of service climate (Gangl, Hofmann, & Kirchler, 2015).
+Voluntary cooperation uses questions modified from (Gangl et al., 2015).
+The questionnaire is in the amendix.